 Lisa Marsh is a fine arts painter living and working in Los Angeles CA and founder of SOPA Studios, a studio space and collective located in South Pasadena

-2024 Lore Degenstein Gallery 15th Annual Figurative Art Exhibition, Susquehanna University, PA, Juror Brian Kreydatus, William & Mary College
+2024 15th Annual Figurative Art Exhibition, Lore Degenstein Gallery, Susquehanna University, PA, Juror Brian Kreydatus, William & Mary College

 2023 LAAA Open Survey Exhibition: Gallery 825, Los Angeles, CA, Juror Andi Campognone, Director, MOAH Museum of Art and History